 - Kidney stones

-What is Keto hypoglycemia:
+What is Keto hypoglycemia?

 Keto diets that are being increasingly practiced have been reported to cause hypoglycemia.

-This is mainly because the primary tenet of a keto diet is that, the body enters a state of ketosis and starts to use fats as the main source.
+This is mainly because the primary tenet of a keto diet is that the body enters a state of ketosis and starts to use fats as the main source.

-And in order to enter ketosis, the glycogen stores are completely depleted which causes a low blood sugar level.
+And in order to enter ketosis, the glycogen stores are completely depleted, which causes a low blood sugar level.

-Another study that compared the effect of a usual carbohydrate diet to a low-carb diet concluded that participants who had less than 20 g/d carbs had achieved lower blood glucose levels.
-It suggested that low-carb diets imply better glycemic control.
+Another study that compared the effect of a usual carbohydrate diet to a low-carb diet concluded that participants who had less than 20 g/d of carbs had achieved lower blood glucose levels.
+It is suggested that low-carb diets imply better glycemic control.
 [Ref]

 How to prevent Keto Hypoglycemia?